 RELATED CONTENT: How to Help Your Senior Reduce Clutter

 You might not think about disinfecting the home, but bacteria and germs can build up over time.
-Spring cleaning is a great time to wipe down surfaces that get touched frequently, like the following:
+Spring cleaning is a great time to wipe down surfaces that get touched frequently.
+Below are some high-traffic surfaces you should deep clean and disinfect:

 - Remote control